LeivurGargiulo/WTFU-Android/README.md

 3. **OEM Restrictions**: Some manufacturers may still kill the app despite all optimizations
 4. **No Cloud Sync**: Alarm settings are stored locally only
 5. **Single Alarm**: Currently supports only one alarm at a time
-6. **Alarm Sound Required**: You must provide your own alarm sound file (not included in the repository)

 ## Troubleshooting